networktocode/ntc-ansible/README.md

   * Examples

 #### Synopsis
- This module offers structured data for CLI enabled devices by using the TextFSM library and netmiko for SSH connectivity
+ This module offers structured data for CLI enabled devices by using the TextFSM library for templating and netmiko for SSH connectivity

 #### Options